Find Affordable College Courses

 San Angelo, TX

-Read full report on Agricultural Economics & Business at Angelo State University
+Full Agricultural Economics & Business at Angelo State University Report

-Out of the 10 schools in Texas that were part of this year’s ranking, Stephen F Austin State University landed the # 3 spot on the list.
+A rank of #3 on this year’s list means Stephen F Austin State University is a great place for agricultural economics and business students.
 SFASU is a large public school located in the remote town of Nacogdoches.

 The average amount in student loans that agricultural business majors at SHSU take out is $20,500.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $197.